jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

   src="tprbar.png"
   class="class param"
   type="margin"
-  label="tpm"
+  label="tpr"
-  title="Test-Positivity Rate"
+  title="Test-Positivity Rate."
   label="mn-export-import"
-  caption=""
+  caption="Hierarchy of TPR"
   alt="alt"
-  link="tpm5.png"
+  link=""
  >}}
 When having to evaluate whether a region must continue its restrictive measures or ease up the lockdown, one of the key parameters that gets scrutinized is the test-positivity rate in the region.
 Examining the charts plotted for the positivity rate, we understand that the state of Maharashtra records a high figure of 14%.
 Such a high test-positivity rate proposes that the state is not testing everyone who has been infected with the virus, for it shows that hospitals are testing only people who exhibit a very high probability of carrying the virus.
 This also suggests that citizens with symptoms ranging from mild to none are not accounted for testing.
 States which adopt a much more extensive testing strategy are expected to have a significantly lower positivity rate as they come across numerous people who aren't infected with the deadly virus.
 While a few states struggle with higher percent of positivity rate, Andhra Pradesh has efficiently brought it down below 1%.
 {{< rawhtml >}}